 “There is a special place in hell for women who don’t help other women.”

-Don’t live up to the stereotypes.
+Don’t buy into the stereotypes.
 Recognize yourself as worthy.
 Stereotypes are the shadow images of oppression.
 They freeze your potential, and castrate your creativity and imagination.
 Stereotypes such as women are too emotional to lead a business or a country, too physically weak to help with heavy labor, or lack the intelligence to be good engineers and scientists only serve to limit what is limitless – you.
 If you can’t do this for yourself, then start by doing it for another woman.
 Encourage her to dream the unimaginable and to go for it.

 Avoid isolation – tether yourself to a sister.
 Oppression of the feminine has become such an insidious part of our identity that we have lost sight of how isolating it can be.
 Woman can suffer from a chronic sense of loneliness.
 It’s hard to be a “part of” when you are earning less for the same work, praying to predominantly masculine spiritual symbols and figures, surrounded by a violent culture that turns the rape and murder of women into entertainment, and you are dependent on a mental health industry originating from the work of Sigmund Freud who characterized his female patients as “hysterics.”
 Give yourself a moment of instant affinity, a spark in this unconscious darkness, by tethering yourself to a sister.
 Go to lunch, form a support group, and share your dreams.
 Let the magic you possess reflect back to you through her knowing eyes.

-Yours in psyche and spirit,
+In psyche and spirit,